-If it becomes necessary to change one of these critical settings, you can edit the Orchid Core VMS configuration files using standard text editors in Linux.
+If it becomes necessary, you can edit the Orchid Core VMS configuration files using standard text editors in Linux.
 This section will describe two methods for editing the configuration files: using the Command Line and using the Graphical User Interface.